My.EOU Portal Current Students Faculty/Staff

 Q: How do I drop a class?

 A: A student may drop from a course for any reason with no record on the student’s transcript before the end of the 4th week of term.
 If a student is unable to drop through the Mountie Hub, they may submit a Registration Add/Drop Form to the Registrar’s Office.
-Drop fees will be assessed in accordance with the fee policies stated in the EOU Student Accounts drop/withdrawal refund schedule.
+Drop fees will be assessed in accordance with the fee policies stated in the EOU Student Financial Services drop/withdrawal refund schedule.
 For more details, see the drop policy.

 Q: The class I want to register for is closed or has a waitlist, does that mean I can’t register for it?